Evangelion: 3.0+1.0 Thrice Upon a Time: Development

 Anno was very reluctant to return to work on the film in 2016.
-In 2018, Anno had asked for the opinion of voice actors like Megumi Ogata (Shinji) on how to move the plot forward after 3.0.
-Anno felt he could no longer understand Shinji and by now his current self was closer to Gendo than Shinji, and needed Ogata's input on how Shinji could recover after the events of 3.0.
+In 2018, Anno had asked for the opinion of voice actors like Megumi Ogata (Shinji) on how to move the plot forward after 3.0, as he felt he could no longer understand Shinji, and by now, his current self was closer to Gendo than Shinji, and needed Ogata's input on how Shinji could recover after the events of 3.0.
 Anno felt that at that point the only people who could understand Shinji's feelings were Ogata herself and his personal assistant, Ikki Todoroki.
 Anno himself had intended to go to Paris for Japan Expo 2019, but the film's continuing delays in production prevented him.
 Anno had often visited the film's music composer Shirō Sagisu, who lives half the year in Paris, and wished to pay homage to the city in the opening 10 minutes of the movie, entitled AVANT1 ("before" in French), seeking to surpass his earlier depiction in Nadia: The Secret of Blue Water.
 At the event, Ogata also recounted Anno had asked what ending she preferred "as Shinji".
 AVANT1+2, including a further 2 minutes of the opening sequence, was also streamed on Khara's YouTube channel and Japanese Amazon Prime Video for free for two weeks.

 Dialogue for Parts A and B, set after AVANT, started recording in March 2019.
 As there were several changes to the plot, many voice actors had to come back and record lines again.
 In 2020, due to the pandemic restrictions, production slowed down further and recording was mostly done by the voice actors separately as many dozens of takes were necessary: Ogata first notified the recording as almost finished in February 2020, but as production slowed down, staff began retouching several aspects of the film, and Ogata later noted recording to be finished in November 2020.
 The voice actors organized themselves through a Line group.
 This created a bond between the cast that was unprecedented in previous productions.
 At the end of recording, Anno thanked the cast for their contributions.
 Yūko Miyamura, who played Asuka, was instructed to treat her character as completely separate from the series' Asuka Langley Soryu, and the last thing asked of her was to write the character's full name in cursive herself to be used in the movie.
 She had lived in Australia for the past two decades, but was still unsure of how to write "Langley".
 Miyamura expressed her surprise at Anno's behavior near the end of production, in contrast to his behavior during the making of End of Evangelion: "Anno-san is amazing.
 He has become an adult".